 All the financials check out and this could be a great way to increase your wealth, but you need money for a down payment.
 With an opportunity fund, you can just pull the money you need for the down payment and take advantage of this option to increase your income streams.

 Maybe your friend is starting a business that you think is a great idea.
-It fulfills a need that not many other do and has the potential to generate a great return on investment.
+It fulfills a need that not many others do and has the potential to generate a great return on investment.
 An opportunity fund can give you the money to put toward this idea and build equity while helping your friend.

 To get started building your opportunity fund, open a high-interest savings account and start adding to it.
 Think about how much money would make sense for your opportunity fund.
 There is no hard and fast rule about how much to save - just go with what you think is best.